jonathanolson/slither/notes/patterns.md

   - HEY! getEmbeddedRules might be giving us some "duplicates".
 I think we were filtering these out before
     - Filter these out where possible, so we're not doing more computation?
   -
+  - FeatureSet "only one" is... weird to store.
+It is essentially true if not-zero and not-two (redundant)
+  -
   - Sector solving... still buggy
     - Check if isomorphism checks for sector rules aren't working (e.g. 3-edge + exit, 2 adjacent sector)
   -